Skip to contents

 geom_line(aes(y = y_lm), linetype = 2L, color = "green")

-Since a reservr_keras_model includes the underlying keras.engine.training.Model, its parameters can also be extracted and compared to the OLS coefficients
+Since a reservr_keras_model includes the underlying keras.src.models.model.Model, its parameters can also be extracted and compared to the OLS coefficients

 coef_nnet <- rev(as.numeric(nnet$model$get_weights()))